Linguae-Dharmae/chn-machine-translations/README.md

 These machine-translations are published under the Creative Commons Attribution 4.0 International license (CC BY 4.0) (https://creativecommons.org/licenses/by/4.0/).

 # How to publish
 The accurracy of these first machine translated Buddhist texts from Chinese is not yet adequate for religious or academic use.
-In case you want to republish these translations on your website please show a disclaimer with the translations so users can put the results into context.
-Please use the disclaimers that are added in each folder.
+In case you want to republish these translations on your website please add a disclaimer with the translations so users can put the results into context.
+Please use the disclaimers provided in the respective folders.

 # Feedback